shapiroj18/phishjams-backend/README.md

   ```
   docker-compose exec web flask db migrate -m '<migration message>'
   ```
+* There is an ad-hoc script for seeing which album covers by show date are missing.
+In order to run it:
+1. Open the root of this project
+2. If you have a virtual environment already started with this project, just make sure that is activated.
+Otherwise, start a new one and `pip install -r requirements.txt`.
+It also accesses Phish.Net's API, so make sure your `.env` file is has that token (see environmental variables above).
+3. `cd app/scripts`
+4. `python check_cover_art_diff.py`

+This will print the shows missing from `/app/static/img/livephish_logos` to `stdout`.

 ## Contributing:
 Very much encouraged!
 Simply submit a PR or reach out to shapiroj18@gmail.com.